vyelamanchili/v3r.d9/sites/deals/wp-content/plugins/wpforms-lite/readme.txt

 Yes, WPForms is not your average contact form plugin.
 You can use it to create any type of form including payment forms.

-We make it easy for you to accept payments using Stripe, Authorize.Net, and PayPal.
+We make it easy for you to accept payments using Stripe, Square, Authorize.Net, and PayPal Commerce.

-Both our Stripe and Authorize.Net integrations helps you easily accept credit card payments online.
+Both our Stripe and Authorize.Net integrations help you easily accept credit card payments online.

 Our PayPal integration allows you to accept PayPal payments online.